eduardomarossi/mailsheet/README.md

-# mailgsheet - Sends data with your Google Sheet
+# mailsheet - Sends data with your Google Sheet / Excel sheet

-mailgsheet is an application that allows you to easily send row data extracted from a Google Sheet document for every e-mail in a user defined column.
+mailgsheet is an application that allows you to easily send row data extracted from a Google Sheet / Excel document for every e-mail in a user defined column.

 ## System Requeriments